-- was re-enforced in Special Direction 10 (issued in June 2007) and has been used in - the 2004 Integrated Electricity Plan (IEP), the 2006 IEP/LTAP and the 2008 LTAP. - 3 Since 2003, the BC Hydro system has undergone some major changes.
-BC Hydro - 4 has undertaken studies to update both FELCC and average annual energy.
-The - 5 studies have estimated that the Heritage hydro system FELCC is about - 6 44,100 GWh/year and the average annual energy is about 48,200 GWh/year in - F2017, with the additions of Mica Units 5 and 6 and additional Resource Smart - 8 projects.
-Some of the primary contributors to the system capability increases since - 9 the last formal study in 2003 include: - 10 (a) Columbia River Treaty and other operational changes: - (i) Updated Non-Treaty Storage Agreement - (ii) Updated Canal Plant Agreement and Kootenay Entitlement - 13 (iii) Implementation of the Peace River Water Use Plan and transfer of the 14 flood control requirements from Arrow Lakes to Mica increase system 15 average energy capability - (b) Existing and committed Heritage resource additions and retirements: - (i) Waneta Transaction

-- (ii) GM Shrum (GMS) G1-5 and G9-10 turbine upgrades - (iii) GMS G6-8 turbine and generator upgrades - 20 (iv) Unit upgrades at Stave Falls, Bridge River, Cheakamus and Aberfeldie - (v) Additions of Revelstoke Unit 5, and Mica Units 5 and 6 - 22 (vi) Decommissioning of the Heber Diversion - (vii) Removal of Burrard Thermal Generating Station (Burrard) pursuant to the CEA
+1 studies have estimated that the Heritage hydro system FELCC is about 2 44, 44,100 GWh/year and the average annual energy is about 48,200 GWh/year in 3 F2017, with the additions of Mica Units 5 and 6 and additional Resource Smart 4 proj ects.
+Some of the primary contributors to the system capability increases since 5 the last f ormal study in 2003 include: 6 (a) Col umbia River Treaty and other operational changes: 7 (i) Updated Non-Treaty Storage Agreement 8 (ii) Updated Canal Plant Agreement and Kootenay Entitlement 9 (iii) Implementation of the Peace River Water Use Plan and transfer of the 10 flood control requirements from Arrow Lakes to Mica increase system 11 average energy capability 12 (b) Exis sting and committed Heritage resource additions and retirements: 13 (i) Waneta Transaction 14 (ii) GM Shrum (GMS) G1-5 and G9-10 turbine upgrades 15 (iii) GMS G6-8 turbine and generator upgrades 16 (iv) Unit upgrades at Stave Falls, Bridge River, Cheakamus and Aberfeldie 17 (v) Additions of Revelstoke Unit 5, and Mica Units 5 and 6 18 (vi) Decommissioning of the Heber Diversion 19 (vii) Removal of Burrard Thermal Generating Station (Burrard) pursuant to the 20 CEA 21 (c) Inflo ow updates 22 (i) A recent BC Hydro engineering study improved the quality and confidence 23 in the Peace River stream flow data

-- 1 (c) Inflow updates - 2 (i) A recent BC Hydro engineering study improved the quality and confidence 3 in the Peace River stream flow data. - 4 2.3.1.3 Impacts of 'Planning to Average Water' on BC Hydro Operations - 5 Although BC Hydro is planning to meet load under average Heritage hydro water - 6 conditions, the amount of energy in a given year is dependent on weather - 7 conditions, including the inflows into the Heritage and non-Heritage hydroelectric - 8 system; and on the dispatch of both Heritage and dispatchable non-Heritage - 9 resources to meet load given market prices and system conditions and constraints. - Figure 2-5 shows the frequency distribution of the Heritage hydro generation for the - 60-year inflow record using the current resource mix.
-The existing Heritage - hydroelectric system is capable of providing between 43,000 and 56,000 GWh/year - of energy.
+2.3.1.3 Impacts of 'Planning to Average Water' on BC Hydro Operations 1

+Although BC Hydro is planning to meet load under average Heritage hydro water 2

+- conditions, the amount of energy in a given year is dependent on weather 3 - conditions, including the inflows into the Heritage and non-Heritage hydroelectric 4 - system; and on the dispatch of both Heritage and dispatchable non-Heritage 5 - resources to meet load given market prices and system conditions and constraints.
+6 - 7 Figure 2-5 shows the frequency distribution of the Heritage hydro generation for the - 60-year inflow record using the current resource mix.
+The existing Heritage 8 - hydroelectric system is capable of providing between 43,000 and 56,000 GWh/year 9 - of energy.
+10

-Figure 2-5 Frequency Distribution of Heritage Hydro Generation
+Frequency Distribution of Heritage Hydro Generation

-- In addition, in any given year, there is non-firm energy from existing and committed - 3 IPP resources.
-These IPP purchases can replace market reliance in years with - below average water conditions and will be surplus in years with above-average - water conditions.
-In F2017, BC Hydro is expected to have approximately - 6 2,100 GWh/year of additional non-firm energy potential from IPPs. - 7 BC Hydro and/or its subsidiary Powerex: - Optimize the capability of BC Hydro's generation system for trade, including purchasing and selling energy for trade using reservoir storage from the hydroelectric system - Trade power and natural gas in the region in which BC Hydro operates defined by the member utilities in the WECC and other select regions in North America
+In addition, in any given year, there is non-firm energy from existing and committed 12

+IPP resources.
+These purchases can replace market reliance in years with below 13

+- average water conditions and will be surplus in years with above-average water - 2 conditions.
+In F2017, BC Hydro is expected to have approximately 2,100 GWh/year - of additional non-firm energy potential from IPPs. - 4 BC Hydro and/or its subsidiary Powerex: - Optimize the capability of BC Hydro's generation system for trade, including purchasing and selling energy for trade using reservoir storage from the hydroelectric system - Trade power and natural gas in the region in which BC Hydro operates defined by the member utilities in the WECC and other select regions in North America - Optimize the purchase and sale of electricity and natural gas in relation to BC Hydro's capabilities and domestic requirements

-- Optimize the purchase and sale of electricity and natural gas in relation to BC Hydro's capabilities and domestic requirements - By planning an electric system where we generally have more energy available than - is needed to meet our customer requirements on average, but fairly balanced with - 5 respect to trade, BC Hydro is able to maximize the value of water stored in its - 6 Heritage hydro system because it has the flexibility to store energy in times of - 5 surplus or low market value and sell energy at times of high demand and/or high - 8 market value.
-Further information on market assessments, including changing - 9 market conditions, can be found in Chapter 5.
+By planning an electric system where we generally have more energy available than is needed to meet our customer requirements on average, but fairly balanced with respect to trade, BC Hydro is able to maximize the value of water stored in its Heritage hydro system because it has the flexibility to store energy in times of surplus or low market value and sell energy at times of high demand and/or high market value.
+Further information on market assessments, including changing market conditions, can be found in Chapter 5.